- About us

 All applicants must attach supporting documentation at the time of lodgement of the application online.
 Please refer to http://www.immi.gov.au/Visas/Pages/600.aspx for the required documents.
 Failure to attach documents will lead to a delay in processing of the application.

-If you are unable to lodge the application by email it can be lodged at our office between 8:30am and 12:00 noon Monday to Friday or by post:
+If you are unable to lodge the application through ImmiAccount it can be lodged at the Australian Visa Application Centre.

 The following must be submitted at the time of application.
 Please ensure that all information is provided at the time of application as the decision will be made based on the available information.